brookep1/datasciencecoursera/datacleaning/HumanActivityRecognition/README.md

  UCI HAR Dataset/features_info.txt
  UCI HAR Dataset/README.txt

+## Analysis Goal
+The goal of this analysis is to take the provided instrument metrics relating to the experiment and compute  the means of these instrument metrics aggregated by each participant and by their experiement activities

+The results of the experiment are in the file "UCIHAR_meanSet_tidy.txt"

 ### The analysis is done with run_analysis.R
 1. go to the directory with run_analysis.R
 2. source("run_analysis.R")
 3. it will print out some information about it's status, wait for the message "run_analysis.R is completed"

-run_analysis.R will create the file "UCIHAR_meanSet_tidy.txt in the current directory
+run_analysis.R will create the file "UCIHAR_meanSet_tidy.txt" in the current directory

 See CodeBook.md for a description of that file contents

-## Functionis Breakdown
+## Functional Breakdown

 ### run_analysis.R
 run_analysis.R is the main program